 Energy Orgasms (heart, vocal and full-body orgasms)

-These types of orgasms are full body orgasms without touching.
+These types of male orgasms are full body orgasms without touching.
 They use your breath and muscle contractions to generate orgasmic energy that flows through your body, resulting in male ejaculation.

 Multi-Ejaculatory (non-refractory period)